Common Environment Variables

 Indicator that tells if the current environment was set up by

-A colon-separated list of directories used to look up Nix expressions enclosed in angle brackets (i.e.,
+A colon-separated list of directories used to look up the location of Nix expressions using paths enclosed in angle brackets (i.e.,

 Normally, the Nix store directory (typically